Trent Bridge

 • Ice cream van

-• Bars serving draught beer, alcohol-free beer, Pimm’s, wine by the glass and soft drinks
+• Bars serving draught beer, alcohol-free beer, wine by the glass/bottle, Pimm's, soft drinks and coffee.

 • Coffee stall